 Making healthy homemade dog treats is less expensive than store-bought and so much better for your dog.
-Most of my dog biscuit recipes contain only a handful of ingredients, like these banana pumpkin treats and they take about 30 minutes from start to finish.
+Most of my homemade dog treat recipes contain only a handful of ingredients and they take about 30 minutes from start to finish.

 You’ll find recipes with rolled oats and some with flour, like these butternut squash dog treats.
 A few use a food processor and some you can mix by hand in a bowl.

 There are easy recipes for everyone, with flavor combinations guaranteed to please your pup.